jrnxf/thokr/README.md

 | `thokr -w 10 -s 5`          | 10 of the 200 most common English words (hard stop at 5 seconds) |
 | `thokr -p "$(cat foo.txt)"` |                   custom prompt with the output of `cat foo.txt` |

-_During a test, you can press ← to start over or → to see a new prompt (assuming you didn't supply a custom one)_
+_During a test you can press ← to start over or → to see a new prompt (assuming you didn't supply a custom one)_

 ## Supported Languages